-The Texas Museum of Science & Technology currently has two exhibit spaces as well as our planetarium.
-Before you start exploring we encourage you to check our our Gallery Guides for our exhibitions.
+The Texas Museum of Science & Technology currently has three exhibit spaces as well as our planetarium.

 Explore our permanent Timewalk exhibition, journeying from the deep past of the Precambrian Era, through the Jurassic, into the Holocene Period—meeting some extraordinary individuals along the way.

-As you stroll through over 3 billion years, you will encounter ancient, many-legged trilobites, a dancing hologramic display which brings our jellyfish fossils to life, and the skull of the fiercely toothed infamous Tyrannosaurus Rex.
-You will have the opportunity of a close and personal encounter with “Lucy”, the famous Ethiopian australopithecine.
+As you stroll through over 4 billion years, you will encounter ancient, many-legged trilobites, ancient animals that once lived in what is now Texas, and the skull of the fiercely toothed, infamous Tyrannosaurus Rex.
+You will have the opportunity for a close and personal encounter with “Lucy”, the famous Ethiopian australopithecine.
 Rounding out your walk, you’ll come face to face with the full skeleton of “Emily”, our saber-tooth cat.
 You’ll find many more toothed, armored, horned and winged creatures from Earth’s past along your journey, so come introduce yourself to them all!